video-dev/hls.js/docs/API.md

 hls.js supports multiple licenses for a stream by creating MediaKeySessions for each level and audioTrack.
 The configuration hooks will be called for each level and audioTrack found in the manifest so that the Initialization Data used to generate a license request, and the license request itself can be configured for each level and audioTrack.

+hls.js also supports EME streams where Initialization Data is not in the fragments.
+If the user knows their stream does not include Initialization Data in the fragments, the user can set `emeInitDataInFrag` to false, and hls.js will configure EME on the assumption that the user will provide the Initialization Data by other means when their `getEMEInitializationDataFunc` is called.

 Note: EME is only available when served over HTTPS.
 Setting `emeEnabled` for a stream served over HTTP will trigger the `KEY_SYSTEM_NO_ACCESS` error.

 ### `emeEnabled`